Materials 101: Choosing the Right Filament

 Why don't you recommend PLA for car parts?

 PLA softens at 55-60°C. Car interiors regularly exceed 70°C in direct sunlight - even in moderate climates.
 We've seen countless PLA parts warp, sag, or fail completely.
-PETG prints almost as easily and handles automotive temperatures.
-See our ASA vs PETG comparison for exterior choices.
+ASA is our recommended default — it handles UV, heat (105°C glass transition), and the extreme temperatures inside parked cars.
+See our ASA vs PETG comparison for more details.

 What's the difference between ABS and ASA?